Mark-Austen/mcr-aws_hvif-azure-google/README.md

-This example deploys end-to-end multicloud connectivity between an AWS VPC and Azure VNet using the Megaport Cloud Router (MCR).
+This example deploys end-to-end multicloud connectivity between an AWS VPC, Azure VNet, and Google Cloud VPC using the Megaport Cloud Router (MCR).
 The following resources are deployed:

 * Megaport Cloud Router (MCR)
 * Megaport Virtual Cross Connect (VXC) to AWS Direct Connect